Filtered CHCHE Courses (2023-24)

 A treatment of quantum mechanics with application to molecular and material systems.
 The basic elements of quantum mechanics, the electronic structure of atoms and molecules, the interactions of radiation fields and matter, and time dependent techniques relevant to spectroscopy will be covered.
 The course sequence prepares students for Ch 225 and 226.

 An advanced survey of selected topics in modern organic chemistry.
 Topics vary from year to year and may include structural and theoretical organic chemistry; materials chemistry; macromolecular chemistry; mechanochemistry; molecular recognition/supramolecular chemistry; reaction mechanisms; reactive intermediates; pericyclic reactions; and photochemistry.
-Part a not offered 2022-23.
+Not offered 2023-24.

 Discussion of key principles in organic chemistry, with an emphasis on reaction mechanisms and problem-solving.
 This course is intended primarily for first-year graduate students with a strong foundation in organic chemistry.
 Meets during the first three weeks of the term.
 Graded pass/fail.